plewis/plewis.github.io/phylogenetics/lab-bamm.md

 0 core shifts were identified, and this makes sense because there should not be any shifts on a Yule tree with constant speciation rate.
 {% endcomment %}

-There is only one shift configuration listed and every post-burnin sample belongs to that configuration as indicated by the probability (1.0).
+In my data, there was only one shift configuration listed and every post-burnin sample belongs to that configuration as indicated by the probability (1.0).
+Your results may vary.
 Plot a summary of the mean speciation rate across the tree as follows:

     ## Plot the 95% credible set
     ``` {r}
     plot.credibleshiftset(css)
     ```

-The <tt>f = 1</tt> at the top indicates that the single configuration plotted accounts for all of the samples.
-Note that there are some apparent hot spots near the present day; however, because there are no circles on the edges none of these hot spots are considered core shifts.
+The <tt>f = </tt> at the top of your trees indicates the frequency of a given rate regime among all of your posterior samples (post burnin).
+You will likely note some apparent hot spots near the present day, which may or may not have circles on the edges.
+Circles on edges are considered core shifts.

 ### Best configuration